Dealing with feedback is challenging, as the reasons are numerous, but not always obvious. Below are some common causes:

 &proaudio or &stereo mode is being used.
 This mode will disable echo-cancellation and so you must use headphones in this mode.

-Incorrect OBS configuration is common, especially if the echo is only heard in the RTMP broadcast or recording, and not by those using OBS.Ninja themselves
+Incorrect OBS configuration is common, especially if the echo is only heard in the RTMP broadcast or recording, and not by those using VDO.Ninja themselves

 Having two browser tabs open (such as one with the Youtube output playing) will cause echo.
 Echo cancellation only works within the same tab that the audio is played back and captured, and only if the echo is not prolonged.